feavel1/SvelteKit-Stripe-Supabase/README.md

 #### Setup Stripe webhook

-- After that create a Stripe account (you don't have to verifiy your account, because I can not verify mine, because I am under Unitad States 🇺🇸 sanctions, because I am Russian 🇷🇺 btw.
+- After that create a Stripe account (you don't have to verify your account, because I can not verify mine, because I am under Unitad States 🇺🇸 sanctions, because I am Russian 🇷🇺 btw.
 FREE WORLD DEMOCRACY 😅) If you are interested in colaborating, email me lol, I check email everyday.
 Btw I speek Chinese 🇨🇳 btw.

   - After that you can get your stripe keys.
 And set up the webhook.
 Make sure to say U!
 S!
 A!.
 Some time it calms the big brother corporations.
 - Next copy the https://your-domain.vercel.app/api/webhook to stripe and create the webhook.
 Make sure to tag 'Listen to all events'.